The definitive guide to talking to women and not weirding them out.

-Motorcyclist who experience target fixation are in danger of crashing.
+Motorcyclists who experience target fixation are in danger of crashing.
 The reason is that the bike will go in the direction you’re looking at.
-It’s exactly the same as when you’re focused on “not being creepy”.
+It’s exactly the same as when you’re focused on “not being creepy.”
 Ironically, you’ll act creepy because it’s where you’re putting your attention.

 She may not be that great so don’t build her up in your head before getting to know her.
 Looks are deceiving and superficial.
-Yes, still important but it says nothing about a woman as a person.
+Yes, they’re still important but they say nothing about a woman as a person.

-It’s one thing to focus your attention where it should be, thereby diverting your attention from where it shouldn’t.
-But it’s even better when you’re attention is diverted from being insecure because it’s not an issue.
+It’s one thing to focus your attention where it should be, thereby diverting your attention from where it shouldn’t be.
+But it’s even better when your attention is diverted from you insecurities because they’re not an issue.
 Not even a thought.

 To do that, get confident.